 - Members will actively advocate to make comprehensive, evidence-based reproductive health care, including abortion, accessible for women worldwide.

-- We have established five physician-led Action Centers: Brazil, Colombia, Mexico, Ghana and South Africa, and we are increasingly visible in other parts of the world.
+- We have established five physician-led Partner Organizations: Brazil, Colombia, Ireland, Kenya, Mexico, Ghana and South Africa, and we are increasingly visible in other parts of the world.

 - We have created an advocacy training curriculum and trainers’ manual adaptable for use with physicians in different parts of the world.
 To date, hundreds of physicians from many countries have been trained using these resources, and are working towards improving access to reproductive health care where they live and work.

 - We have responded quickly and consistently to political intrusions in the doctor-patient relationship and violations of reproductive health rights all over the world; we have developed a formal mechanism known as the Rapid Response Team to facilitate this type of action.
 Our responses include the development of topical position statements, providing expert testimony, writing letters of support and letters to the editor, and signing-on advocacy statements or calls for action.

 - We have provided leadership in addressing the impact of conscience-based refusal of care on patients, providers and health systems.
 We have published a GDC authored White Paper that examines prevalence, health consequences and policy landscape along with commentaries from several leaders from key institutions.
 Our Partner Organizations have pioneered research aimed at establishing the prevalence of conscience-based refusal as a necessary step towards developing policy responses.
 We currently have a major prevalence study underway in northern Ghana.

 We have formally established GDC as a Limited Liability Company (LLC), which is governed by its Board of Managers, comprising reproductive health experts and representatives of GDC’s Partner Organizations and staffed by the Coordinating Team.